Jennifer Fonstad

-Jennifer Fonstad is an American venture capital investor and entrepreneur.
-She co-founded and leads the Owl Capital Group, a venture firm based in Silicon Valley.
-Fonstad has been a leading technology, healthcare, and energy investor for almost 25 years with 17 years as a Managing Director of Draper Fisher Jurvetson (DFJ).
-She is also co-founder of angel investing network Broadway Angels.
-Fonstad has been recognized as a top 100 tech investor on Forbes’ Midas List twice and was named 2016 Venture Capitalist of the Year by Deloitte.
-She is also a Founding Member of All Raise.
+Jennifer Fonstad (born November 27, 1965) is an American venture capital investor and entrepreneur.
+She is the managing partner and a co-founder of the Owl Capital Group, a venture firm based in Silicon Valley.
+Fonstad was the Managing Director of Draper Fisher Jurvetson (DFJ) for 17 years.
+She is also a co-founder of angel investing network Broadway Angels.

 Education

 Fonstad earned a Bachelor of Science in International Economics from Georgetown University and an MBA with Distinction from Harvard Business School.
 While a student at Harvard, Fonstad co-founded the New Venture Competition, an annual competition for HBS student entrepreneurs.

 Career

+Early career

 Fonstad began her career at Bain & Company after spending a year teaching high school math in sub-Saharan Africa.
 She joined venture capital firm Draper Fisher Jurvetson as a Kauffman Fellow in 1997 and became a partner in 1998.
-Fonstad spent 17 years with DFJ, helping to grow the firm from $150MM to $3.5Billion under management.
-Through her career Fonstad has participated in many successful investments including Athenahealth, Tesla, Solarcity, the Real Real, Chime Bank, Hotmail, Netzero, Box, Redfin, and others.

 In 2010, Fonstad and Sonja Hoel Perkins were among the founders of Broadway Angels, an angel investing network of senior women from the fields of technology and venture investing.
-In 2019 Fonstad co-founded Owl Capital Group.
-Her current investments include Vida Health, Ohmconnect, Grokker, Stem.io, Roofstock, WelcomeTech, and Owlet.